 This page displays the IP addresses and host names of the Threat Discovery Appliance (TDA) or Deep Discovery Inspector devices that are registered to Network VirusWall Enforcer.
-TDA and DDI devices work with Network VirusWall Enforcer to provide Threat Mitigation, which can identify new threats in suspicious endpoints and clean infected endpoints.
+TDA or Deep Discovery Inspector devices work with Network VirusWall Enforcer to provide Threat Mitigation, which can identify new threats in suspicious endpoints and clean infected endpoints.